Roar (film): Re-release

 In 2015, 34 years after its initial release, Drafthouse Films founder Tim League expressed interest in the film and the company bought Roar's rights.
 It began a limited theatrical run on April 17, 2015 at six theaters across the United States; the following month, distribution was expanded to 50 cities.
-The Drafthouse re-release used promotional text in its trailers and press materials such as: "No animals were harmed during the making of 'Roar.'
-But 70 members of the cast and crew were", and called it the "snuff version of Swiss Family Robinson".
+The Drafthouse re-release used promotional text in its trailers and press materials such as: "No animals were harmed during the making of this film.
+70 members of the cast and crew were", and called it the "snuff version of Swiss Family Robinson".
 Hedren canceled an interview with the Associated Press after the Roar Foundation and Shambala Preserve's board of directors asked her not to speak publicly about the film, although she stated through a spokesman that its Drafthouse promotion was filled with "inaccuracies".

 Reception

 Box office

-Roar's worldwide gross (excluding the U.S.) was less than $2 million against its $17 million budget, making the film a box-office bomb.
-Hedren had predicted that it would be a hit, projecting a gross of $125–150 million, and claimed in 1982 that it was making $1 million a month.
-Though it was popular in West Germany and Japan, performing well at the box office.
-Despite this, John Marshall later said in a Grantland interview that "$2 million is a long way off" due to the film's success in West Germany and Japan; the latter's distributor paid $1 million, and Noel Marshall told him that the film made $10 million.
+Roar's worldwide gross (excluding the U.S.) was less than $2 million against its $17 million budget, Hedren had predicted that it would be a hit, projecting a gross of $125–150 million, and claimed in 1982 that it was making $1 million a month.
+The film was popular and received most of its revenue in West Germany and Japan.
+John Marshall contested the box office statistic and said in a Grantland interview that "$2 million is a long way off"; he mentioned that Japan's distributor paid $1 million, and Noel Marshall told him that the film made $10 million.
 It had an opening weekend gross of $15,064 in its re-release, ending with a domestic gross of $110,048.